ADULT EDUCATION @ GRACE

 Men's Fellowship

 The men of Grace have a vibrant program that started over 20 years ago.
-Pre-Covid, the group would gather at 8:00 a.m. for a delicious breakfast, a nourishing Bible study, and supportive fellowship.
-We are currently discerning what format Men's Fellowship will take in '22-'23!
+On the second Saturday of each month, the men gather at 8:00 a.m. in Wester Hall for a delicious breakfast, a nourishing Bible study, and supportive fellowship.
+Watch for the announcements each month!

 Grace 101